-- Base Breaker/Critical Dissonance: While the film was much liked by critics (to the point where it won the Palme d'Or at the Cannes Film Festival), the general reaction of the common man (at least those who disliked the film) is that the film tries a bit too hard at being an "art-house" approach at Developing Doomed Characters, that the final shooting scenes stand out quite starkly against all of the previous scenes, that the characters themselves are Flat Characters, and that by giving no actual reason for the shootings to occur and yet implying any number of them (such as lousy parenting (then again, none of the parental characters on the film are portrayed as nice people), experimenting with neo-nazism, a violent video game addiction, not being part of any of the school cliques and closeted (or experimental) homosexuality (or bi-curiosity)) the shooters themselves are nothing more than caricatures that may as well be doing it For the Evulz or acting out of a contrived "perfect storm" of potential reasons for Going Postal.
+- Critical Dissonance: While the film was much liked by critics (to the point where it won the Palme d'Or at the Cannes Film Festival), the general reaction of the common man (at least those who disliked the film) is that the film tries a bit too hard at being an "art-house" approach at Developing Doomed Characters, that the final shooting scenes stand out quite starkly against all of the previous scenes, that the characters themselves are Flat Characters, and that there was no actual reason given for the shootings to occur, despite implying that any number of them were influenced by lousy parenting, experimenting with neo-nazism, a violent video game addiction, not being part of any of the school cliques and closeted (or experimental) homosexuality (or bi-curiosity).
+The shooters themselves are seen by people as nothing more than caricatures that may as well be doing it For the Evulz or acting out of a contrived "perfect storm" of potential reasons for Going Postal.
 There are also many people who (understandably) proclaimed it as being Too Soon (even if Columbine happened on 1999, with school shootings and the fear of them on the rise in the in-between).